 The 4 week/6 week rule:

-They landlord/agent will look at the time left on your lease.
-Less than half way through the lease and you’ll need to pay 6 weeks rent.
-More than half way through you will only be up for four weeks.
+The landlord/agent will look at the time left on your lease.
+Less than halfway through the lease and you’ll need to pay 6 weeks rent.
+More than halfway through you will only be up for four weeks.
 Do note that this is NOT a notice period but a penalty so you must pay.
-You’re also liable for all rent until your last day of occupancy i.e. returning your keys to your landlord or agent so make sure you add that cost on too.
+When breaking your lease in this manner you’re also liable for all rent until your last day of occupancy i.e. returning your keys to your landlord or agent so make sure you add that cost on too.